 For my Ultra-Moisturizing Body Butter, I chose my three favorite oils: coconut, cocoa, and jojoba.
 I always have a pretty good supply of these oils on hand because they are just so versatile for DIY beauty.

 The hardest oil in this blend is cocoa butter.
-I always choose a natural and unrefined cocoa butter.
+I always choose natural and unrefined cocoa butter.
 You’ll know you have the right one by the delicious chocolaty scent.
 It’s pretty much heavenly.
 Not to mention the amazing skin benefits of cocoa butter.
 Cocoa butter has many antioxidants and beneficial fats that can help heal rashes, signs of aging, and skin dryness.
-Many use it as a remedy for stretch marks and blemishes.
+Many use it as a remedy for stretch marks and blemishes making it perfect for DIY body butter.

 While many people love to change up the scent and therapeutic properties of their body butters with essential oils, this recipe works well on its own.
 The smell is absolutely delicious too!
 I like to keep this recipe free of essential oils so that I can use it with whomever I choose – from my 10-month-old son to my 80-year-old grandmother.